xKURTx/Fantasy-Football-Capstone/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in analysing fantasy football data to answer two basic questions:
+For this project, I was interestested in analyzing fantasy football data to answer two basic questions:

 1. Which offensive positions should you draft early?
 2. How does the strength of an opposing defense affect the play of certain players?